the Weekly Blog wk24

-WEEKLY BLOG – week 24.
-This week there is a Deep Blue Sea themed quiz you can throw-in as an extra round.
-Welcome to WEEKLY BLOG, available online and as a downloadable PDF which can be printed and taken with you.
-This post is filled with additional content to assist quiz hosts, DJs and presenters.
+This week’s Blog includes a FREE Water Themed Quiz, there for an extra round for this week’s quiz.
+Welcome to WEEKLY BLOG, available online and as a pdf download that you can print and take with you.
+Packed with additional content to assist quiz hosts, DJs and presenters.

 MID-WEEK SPORT… taking place this week

 7.45 Netherlands v Wales